cisagov/ScubaGear/baselines/defender.md

 There are several approaches to secure sensitive information, such as warning users, encryption, or blocking attempts to share.
-The agency’s data loss prevention (DLP) policy will dictate what agency information is sensitive and how that information is handled.
+The agency’s data loss prevention (DLP) policy will dictate what agency information is sensitive, such as Personally Identifiable Information (PII), and how that information is handled.
 Defender can detect sensitive information and associates a default confidence level with this detection based on the sensitive information type matched.
 Confidence levels are used to reduce false positives in detecting access to sensitive information.
 Agencies may choose to use the default confidence levels or adjust the levels in custom DLP policies to fit their environment and needs.

 ### Policies
 #### MS.DEFENDER.4.1v1